 The Oregon Clinical & Translational Research Institute’s Bionutrition Unit has been in existence at OHSU since 1976.
 Registered dietitians specializing in research (aka Bionutritionists/Bionuts) design diets, feed research participants, conduct body composition measurements, and investigate participant’s usual diets using several different methodologies.
 Come find out what crème brulees, BOD PODs, and FFQs have to do with nutrition research and learn how the Bionutrition Unit can help improve your research study design.
 We’ll have samples of … Read More

 Find ONPRC and nationally available research resources on new National Primate Research Centers website

 The Oregon National Primate Research Center–one of eight NIH-funded primate centers in the country–is part of a new national NPRC Research and Capabilities website that is intended to facilitate innovative research and new collaborations.
 Use the site to easily learn which animals, equipment, and areas of expertise are available at each center.

-Letters of intent are due October 1, 2012 for the Emerging Technology Fund program, which provides funds for OHSU faculty members to purchase major equipment or technology needed to conduct state-of-the-art research.
-Technologies funded by this award could include novel instrumentation previously unavailable at OHSU, as well as upgrading high-end equipment that has become obsolete due to technical advances.
-Funds may be awarded to a group of investigators; a department, center, or institute; or a … Read More
+The Office of the Senior Vice President for Research seeks applications for the OHSU Emerging Technology Fund, which provides funds for OHSU faculty members to purchase major equipment or technology needed to conduct state-of-the-art research.
+Technologies funded by this award could include novel instrumentation previously unavailable at OHSU, as well as the replacement of high-end equipment that has become obsolete due to technical advances.
+Funds may be awarded to a group of investigators; a department, center, … Read More